-What’s the difference between Innocent Spouse Relief, Separation of Liability Relief, and Equitable Spouse Relief?
+What’s the difference between Innocent Spouse Relief, Separation of Liability Relief, & Equitable Spouse Relief?

 What are these different terms?

-If you have been reading about Innocent Spouse Relief, you’ve probably come across the term Equitable Spouse Relief or Separation of Liability Relief and might be wondering what exactly that is.
-We’ve even talked about it a bit in other posts, but in today’s post, we are going to dive into what is exactly meant by these two phrases: “Equitable Spouse Relief” and “Separation of Liability Relief”, since they are the lesser known, used, and understood phrases related to Innocent Spouse Relief.
+In today’s post, we dive into what is exactly meant by these two phrases, “Equitable Spouse Relief” and “Separation of Liability Relief.”
+They are the lesser-known, used, and understood phrases related to Innocent Spouse Relief.

-Traditional Innocent Spouse Relief provides relief from the additional tax you owe if your spouse or former spouse failed to report income, reported income improperly, or claimed improper credits or deductions.
-What this basically means is that if your spouse or former spouse cheated on your taxes, the Innocent Spouse Relief is most likely the correct relief option for you.
+Traditional Relief provides relief from the additional tax you owe if your spouse or former spouse failed to report income, reported income improperly, or claimed improper credits or deductions.
+What this basically means is that if your spouse or former spouse cheated on your taxes, Relief is most likely the correct option for you.

 What Does Equitable Relief Do?